LIMEADE: From AI Explanations to Advice Taking: Case Study 2: for Paper Recommendation

 Each participant began curation by selecting exactly three seed papers that were then used to initialize the feeds in both UIs.
-Both systems surfaced the same initial recommendations and thus had identical initial states for each participant.
+Both systems surfaced the same initial recommendations in response to the participant's three seed papers and thus had identical initial states.
 Each participant was then presented with one of the two UIs and given instructions on how to use it.
 11 participants received the baseline system first, and 10 received the \sys\ system first.
 They were then presented with the second UI.
 For both UIs, the participants were told to use as many or as few annotations as desired until their feed was curated to their liking, or a maximum of 10 minutes was reached.
 We recorded the participants' annotations for both feeds.
 After using each UI, the participants were asked to complete a short survey.
 They were then asked to rate a blind list of combined recommendations from the two feeds that they had curated, according to whether they would like to see each paper in their desired feed.
 These recommendations were generated on a held-out paper corpus, disjoint from the papers available within the feed UIs.

 Data were successfully collected for all 21 participants.
 The participants' chosen topics varied greatly, including ``Spiking Neural Networks,'' ``Moderation of Online Communities,'' and ``Dialogue System Evaluation.''